-The Installed Capacity Requirement (ICR) represents the minimum total system capacity level needed in New England to meet the Northeast Power Coordinating Council (NPCC) Full Member Resource Adequacy Criteria.
-The ICR, as well as the net Installed Capacity Requirement (NICR), are calculated for each Forward Capacity Auction (FCA) and annual reconfiguration auction (ARA) and are considered inputs to the sloped demand curves.
+The Installed Capacity Requirement (ICR) represents the minimum total system capacity needed in New England to meet the Northeast Power Coordinating Council (NPCC) Full Member Resource Adequacy Criteria.
+The ICR, as well as the net Installed Capacity Requirement (NICR), are calculated for each Forward Capacity Auction (FCA) and annual reconfiguration auction (ARA) and are inputs to the sloped demand curves.

 The ICR and NICR are determined through a stakeholder and regulatory process:

 The ICR is determined using the General Electric Multi-Area Reliability Simulation Model (GE MARS).
 GE MARS is a computer program that uses a sequential Monte Carlo simulation to probabilistically compute the resource adequacy of a bulk electric power system by simulating the random behavior of both loads and resources.
 For the ICR calculation, the GE MARS model is used as a one-bus model, and the New England transmission system is assumed to have no constraints within this simulation.

 See the ICR Report webpage for detailed reports on the methodology and development of the ICR for each FCA, including the applicable assumptions.

 Under the FCM and the emergency operating procedure (EOP) actions of ISO New England Operating Procedure No. 4—Action During a Capacity Deficiency (OP 4), ISO system operators can purchase emergency assistance (i.e., tie benefits) from neighboring balancing authority areas to balance real-time system supply with demand.
 OP 4 actions are used as load- and capacity-relief assumptions within the development of the ICR values.
 This means that load and capacity relief assumed obtainable from implementing certain OP 4 actions are direct substitutes for capacity resources in meeting the reliability criterion.